ooni/netx/DESIGN.md

 We will represent time as a `time.Duration` since the beginning configured either in the context or when constructing an object.
-The `model` package will also define the `Measurement` event as follows:
+The `modelx` package will also define the `Measurement` event as follows:

 ```Go